Internet challenges can be fascinating to teens, who can be both impulsive and drawn to behavior that gets attention – especially in social media.

 Some social media challenges, like the ALS ice bucket challenge or the mannequin challenge, can be fun and positive activities.
 But other challenges that pop up on the internet are dangerous and can lead to permanent harm.

-Why are Teens Susceptible?
+Why are teens susceptible?

-Teens’ brains are still developing.
+brains are still developing.
 The part of the brain that handles rational thought, the prefontal cortex, is not fully developed until the mid-20s.
 This means teens are naturally more

 Social media rewards outrageous behavior, and the more outrageous, the bigger the bragging rights.
 It’s a quick moving, impulsive environment, and the fear of losing out is real for teens.
 That environment plays into a teen’s underdeveloped ability to think through their actions and possible consequences.

 As a parent, you can help your teen build intellectual muscle.
 Here’s how:

-- To start a conversation, ask your teens about the biggest challenges they’ve heard about in their circle of friends.
+To start a conversation, ask your teens about the biggest challenges they’ve heard about in their circle of friends.
 Encourage them to see if they can surprise you.
 Ask them (calmly and without judgement) what they think about the challenge.
 This helps build the skill of judging risk by talking about what could happen to someone who takes the challenge.
 You can still exercise your parental options such as limiting contact with certain kids or making specific activities off limits.

-- If your teens mention an interest in participating in a challenge, use open-ended questions to encourage them to think through each step of the challenge.
+If your teens mention an interest in participating in a challenge, use open-ended questions to encourage them to think through each step of the challenge.
 Ask them to consider the worst outcome – burns and a trip to the hospital for example - versus the likely outcome – choking, coughing, getting sick.
 Ask them to think about why they would do it – and if it’s worth it.
 Are likes and comments worth hours in the emergency department with a burned throat?

-- Be sure to “friend” your teens on social media.
+Be sure to “friend” your teens on social media.
 Staying in touch on their preferred communication platforms can help you keep in touch with what goes on in their day-to-day lives.
 Watch their stories for clues about what is going on in school and with their friends.
 Let your children know that if you pay for the device and the wireless network, they have to friend you in exchange.

-- Sometimes kids are more willing to talk about their peers than themselves.
+Sometimes kids are more willing to talk about their peers than themselves.
 Asking questions about school trends, friends and fads may yield more answers than direct questions about their own activities.
 No matter what, it is important to keep the lines of communication open and avoid passing judgment.
 Instead, calmly discuss the dangers in those choices.

 While teens continue to grow, learn more about life, friends, and their place in the world, remember that their brains are still rapidly developing.
 As a parent, you can help nurture that growth and help your teens develop thoughtful, rational thinking - skills that will continue to be important years to come.